-OMAHA (DTN) -- A drier week for Midwest harvest, and rain continuing to improve in central Brazil, are the key weather items for the commodity trade's attention Monday.
+OMAHA (DTN) -- Additional rain prospects for central Brazil, and variable conditions ahead in the Midwest, are the key weather items for the commodity trade's attention Friday.

 Bryce Anderson can be reached at firstname.lastname@example.org